StrawberryGrapes/Discord-Welcomer/index.md

 # Contact Us!

-For more information on prices you can contact us @ paralyteservices@paralyte.team.com
+For more information on prices you can contact us via email using the following email; information@paralyte.team